Use the tabs below to find out more about our exciting department.

 “We became involved with Camarade through our involvement in the Writer’s Workshop module and our passion for poetry.
 We read alongside tutors and other poets leading up to the headline act of S J Fowler and Tom Jenks who were launching their book, 1000 Proverbs.
 We performed a seven minute piece of poetry and the feedback on the night was very pleasing, it was fantastic!
 Events like these are an excellent way to meet other poets and publishers.
 Since Camarade we’ve been in contact with a variety of poets and publishers who have solicited work from us and asked us to perform again.
 It shows how the work we do at Edge Hill applies to the wider world of writing.
 If you are passionate and work hard at your writing, you can go to amazing places.”

-Creative Writing students has the opportunity to intern at the University’s annual Short Story Prize awards in London.
+Creative Writing students have the opportunity to intern at the University’s annual Short Story Prize and attend the annual awards ceremony in London.
 Second year Creative Writing student Zainab Chohan said of the experience:

 “The event was phenomenal,” said Zainab.
 “I have been able to meet writers from various backgrounds and inspirations, and it’s given me a real insight into a world that I want to be involved in.
 The enthusiasm and humour of everyone created a contagious atmosphere, and I hope I can be involved in another event like this in the future.”